PDAL/PDAL/doc/stages/filters.locate.rst

 -------

 dimension
-  Name of the dimension in which to search for max value.
+  Name of the dimension in which to search for min/max value.

+minmax
+  Whether to return the minimum or maximum value in the dimension.